SunnyD

-SunnyD (named Sunny Delight prior to circa 2000) is an orange drink developed in 1963 by Doric Foods of Mount Dora, Florida, United States.
+SunnyD (named Sunny Delight prior to 2000) is an orange drink developed in 1963 by Doric Foods of Mount Dora, Florida, United States.
 Additional plants were built in California and Ohio in 1974 and 1978, respectively.
 In April 1983, Sundor Brands bought out Doric Foods; Sundor Brands was then purchased by American multinational Procter & Gamble in March 1989.
-The drink is superficially related to orange juice, but also resembles a soft drink without carbonation.

-The drink produced an estimated $450 million in revenue for Procter & Gamble in 2004.
+The drink produced an estimated $455 million in revenue for Procter & Gamble in 2004.
 In 2005, Sunny Delight was spun off into the independent Sunny Delight Beverages Company (SDBC).
 The beverage is also distributed by Dr Pepper/Seven Up (DPSU).
 In Canada, the drink is manufactured and distributed by Saputo.

-The beverage was launched in the United Kingdom in April 1998 with a £10 million promotional campaign, and by August 1999, it became the third biggest selling drink in the United Kingdom, behind Coca-Cola and Pepsi.
+The beverage was launched in the United Kingdom in April 1998 with a £10 million promotional campaign, and by August 1999, it became the third biggest selling soft drink in the United Kingdom, behind Coca-Cola and Pepsi.
 It was sold in refrigerated cabinets, and marketed as a healthier alternative to soft drinks despite neither being healthier nor requiring refrigeration.
-Despite the name, SunnyD is not a high source of vitamin D, nor has it ever claimed to be; however, it contains significant amounts of vitamin C.

-SunnyD started out with only one flavor: orange.
-Now it comes in multiple flavors: Tangy Original, Smooth Orange, Orange Strawberry, Orange Mango, Orange Peach, Watermelon, Fruit Punch, Peach, Mango, Blue Raspberry, Cherry Limeade, Lemonade, and Orange Pineapple.
+SunnyD originally only sold one flavor (being orange), but would later go on to include other flavors including Tangy Original, Smooth Orange, Orange Strawberry, Orange Mango, Orange Peach, Watermelon, Fruit Punch, Peach, Mango, Blue Raspberry, Cherry Limeade, Lemonade, and Orange Pineapple.

 Ingredients

+As of 2020 in the United States, SunnyD's ingredients consist of: